- Practice Areas

 People often think that being convicted of a DUI is the only serious crime related to driving that they can be charged with.
 Unfortunately, this isn’t the case.
 If you meet certain criteria, you will be designated a habitual traffic offender, which can carry serious consequences.
 If you or a loved one is facing this difficult situation, it’s essential to contact an attorney who is experienced in handling these types of cases.
 Attorney Kevin Churchill from Churchill Criminal Defense is always here to help you.
 Contact us today at 303-832-9000 or use our easy online contact form to schedule a free consultation.

-A driver will be designated a "Habitual Traffic Offender" in Colorado if they receive convictions for three serious driving offenses within seven years.
+A driver will be designated a “habitual traffic offender” in Colorado if they receive convictions for three serious driving offenses within seven years.
 Three convictions for any of the following serious traffic offenses within a 7-year period will result in the loss of your license to drive for 5 years: